-Occupational therapy, as it applies to aba therapy, is a type of therapy that helps children with physical, developmental, and mental health conditions.
-It can allow them more effectively participate in daily activities and interact socially.
-Additionally, occupational therapy and aba therapy can help your child develop the necessary skills to navigate elementary school and their future lives successfully.
+Occupational therapy is a type of therapy that helps children with physical, developmental, and mental health conditions.
+It can allow them to more effectively participate in daily activities and interact socially.
+Additionally, occupational therapy combined with ABA therapy can help your child develop the necessary skills to navigate elementary school and their future lives successfully.

 An occupational therapy program can help your child with many different skills, including:

 - Activities of daily living (e.g., dressing, eating, toileting, grooming)